emaloney/MBDataEnvironment/README.md

 $cats[1].length
 ```

-This expression yields the value of the `length` property of the object at index `1` of the `NSArray` associated with `$cats`.
+This expression yields the value of the `length` property of the object at index `1` of the `$cats` array.

 In this example, the value yielded would be the number `6`, which is the length of the string "`Duncan`".

-Values contained in dictionaries can also be retrieved using the bracket accessor notation.
+The bracket accessor works similarly for dictionaries.
 For example:

 ```objc
 [MBVariableSpace instance][@"catGenders"] = @{@"Barrett": @"female",